Africave-Team/Africave-Team-kippa-senior-backend-engineer-technical/README.md

 ## Project 2

 Okay maybe we understimated your ninja skills🥷🏾, so the second project is totally up to you!
 Sweet right?
-Maybe yoy have something better to show us (... we really do hope so 🙂), we want you to tell us what you to build instead.
+Maybe you have something better to show us (... we really do hope so 🙂), we want you to tell us what you to build instead.

 Please send an email with Subject Name: ### Kippa Senior Backend Engineer Technical Challenge (Project Choice)